Basic Code Assistance

 Live Templates

 PyCharm also offers you basic and type-based smart completion.
 For example, if we start typing something, PyCharm prompts with options to complete your code, so you won’t need to type the full line.
-For example, if you have this code in the above class and type in C, PyCharm will offer you Car.
+For example, in our code, if you type in C, PyCharm will offer you Car.

 Basic Code Completion